 This article was published in Australian Dictionary of Biography, Volume 6, (MUP), 1976

 Thomas Smith (1829-1882), Anglican clergyman, was born on 21 December 1829 at Leominster, Herefordshire, England, son of William Smith, wool-buyer, and his wife Ann, née Cartwright.
 About 1854, after little education and a drunken and dissolute youth, he underwent a religious conversion and became a missioner of the Colonial and Continental Church Society.
-Recommended to Bishop Barker he arrived in Sydney probably in the Oneida on 23 December 1856.
+Recommended to Bishop Barker he arrived in Sydney on the Shaftesbury in November 1857.
 In December 1857 Barker licensed him as catechist at Providence Chapel, a rented shack at Blackwattle Swamp, one of the roughest areas of Sydney.
 On 19 December 1858 he was made deacon and was priested in June 1861.
 He built St Barnabas's Church, a parsonage known as 'Parson Smith's farm', and schoolrooms for a thriving denominational day school.
 In 1869 he claimed a congregation of 1200 and a Sunday school of 1000 pupils with 73 teachers.
 After preaching in England and Ireland in 1869-70, he lifted the parish debt and in 1872 was elected a canon of St Andrew's Cathedral.

 Smith ignored 'the barriers which always encompass ministers of the Church of England' and preached 'like a man burning with iconoclastic zeal for the welfare of his fellow men'.
 In 1875 he claimed to have inspired twelve men to enter Anglican orders; but many clergy scorned this untrained 'interloper'.
 He supported the Sydney Female Refuge Society, the Sydney Ragged schools, the local Young Men's Christian Association and the Working Men's Book Society.